Extra pearls in graph theory: Chromatic polynomial

 Note that if the pseudograph $G$ has loops, then $P_G(x)=0$ for any $x$.
-Indeed, in a valid coloring the ends of a loop should get different colors, which is impossible.
+Indeed, in a valid coloring, the ends of a loop should get different colors, which is impossible.

 The latter can also be proved using the deletion-minus-contraction formula.
 Indeed, if $e$ is a loop in $G$, then $G/e=G- e$.
-Therefore $P_{G- e}(x)\z=P_{G/e}(x)$ and
+Therefore, $P_{G- e}(x)\z=P_{G/e}(x)$ and

 Similarly, removing a parallel edge from a pseudograph $G$ does not change the value $P_G(x)$ for any $x$.
-Indeed, if $e$ is an edge of $G$ which has a parallel edge $f$, then in $G/e$ the edge $f$ becomes a loop.
-Therefore $P_{G/e}(x)=0$ for any $x$ and by the deletion-minus-contraction formula we get that
+Indeed, if $e$ has a parallel edge $f$, then in $G/e$ the edge $f$ becomes a loop.
+Therefore, $P_{G/e}(x)=0$ for any $x$ and by the deletion-minus-contraction formula we get that